Many people think they could rely on money from their employer, their family or the state if they couldn’t work because of long-term illness.

 We charge a Broker Fee of £199 on application and £190 on completion of your Mortgage.

-*Some forms of Bridging Finance and in general Buy To Let Mortgages are not regulated by the Financial Conduct Authority.
+*Some forms of Bridging Finance and most Buy to Let Mortgages are not regulated by the Financial Conduct Authority.

 Commercial Mortgages, Overseas Property & Mortgages, Wills, Probate, Trusts and Tax & Estate Planning are not regulated by the Financial Conduct Authority.

 Pensions, Investments, Wills & Probate, Tax & Estate Planning, Overseas Property & Overseas Mortgages, Commercial Mortgages, Bridging Loans and Commercial Insurances are referred to specialist suppliers.
-1 4 U Financial Solutions Ltd or First Complete Ltd are not responsible for any advice received from a third party.
+1 4 U Financial Solutions Ltd or PRIMIS are not responsible for any advice received from a third party.